borntofrappe/algorithms-and-data-structures/Caesar's Cipher/README.md

 -   [Svelte](https://svelte.dev/repl/dfc6983e51b14fa5bcb941fe1afc614f).
 Implemented on Svelte's own REPL, an excuse to showcase a reactive variable.

 -   [React](https://codepen.io/borntofrappe/pen/MWYePYa).
 Implemented on CodePen, an excuse to use hooks.
+The project actually creates a fake terminal showcasing how an hypothetical script can be executed in the terminal to encode/decode an input string (similarly to `cipher.js`, but more on that soon).

 -   **script.js**.
 This script can actually be run in a terminal equipped with node.
 Type `node script` to display the encoded message.